mpi2/PhenotypeData/reports/src/main/resources/currentDataRelease/README.md

-- mysql   - This directory contains a gzipped `.gz` file containing a mysqldump of the IMPC database, created at release time. _NOTE: beginning with data release 12.0, the database is significantly smaller_
+- mysql   - This directory contains a gzipped `.gz` file containing a mysqldump of the IMPC database, created at release time. _NOTE: beginning with data release 12.0, the database is significantly smaller._

 - results - This directory contains a set of gzipped `.gz` report files containing statistically processed IMPC data, generated at release time.
-As of data release 12.0, this directory is an combination of the prior `csv` and `reports` directories.
+As of data release 12.0, this directory is a combination of the prior `csv` and `reports` directories.
 - docker  - For the past several releases, we have included a ready-to-run docker image  of the IMPC web portal and API.